-Dr. Wüstenberg is Associate Professor in Twentieth Century History.
+Dr. Wüstenberg is Associate Professor in Twentieth Century History and Director of the Research Centre on Public History, Heritage and Memory (PHHM).
+She directs a strategic project in NTU’s Global Heritage Theme, entitled “Transformative Memory” (2020-23).
 She teaches on the following courses and modules:

 - MA in History

 - HIST308 The Holocaust in History and Memory (module leader)

 - SOCT30814 Political Communications and Society

 Dr. Wüstenberg is happy to supervise dissertations in her areas of expertise, especially in German, European, North American and settler colonial history, particularly the history and politics of memory, and including comparative and transnational perspectives.

 Dr. Wüstenberg joined NTU in September 2019.
 After receiving her PhD in Government & Politics from the University of Maryland, she worked at the School of International Service at American University, at the Free University of Berlin, for the Independent Academic Commission at the Federal Ministry of Justice for the Critical Study of the National Socialist Past.
 Dr. Wüstenberg’s previous position was DAAD Visiting Assistant Professor of Politics and German & European Studies at York University in Toronto.